kernaltrap8/WoR-Plus/README.md

 <br>

 # Special thanks
-CHCniz - For being a great friend & helper, as well as for making [qb-tools](https://github.com/chc/qb-tools)
+CHCniz - For being a great friend & helper, as well as for making [qb-tools](https://github.com/chc/qb-tools).
+I wouldn't be here without him.

 # Need help, or just want to chat with the community?
 Join the Discord server: https://discord.gg/Pdm7KJGMjV